 An important notice to all LaTeX users

 Rensselaer's current LaTeX thesis style sheets, templates, and macros were last updated for TeXLive 2007 and do not necessarily work for more recent versions of TeXLive.
-Regrettably, the person who developed, tested, and maintained these TeX templates has since retired.

 Students may still download TexLive for free and use the software under the Linux, Windows, or Macintosh operating systems.
 However, there is no consulting support available for this application.